kamranvat/gpt-seminar/report/report.md

 This integration should ensure that our transformer operates on the same meaningful subword units that proved effective in our earlier n-gram experiments.
 The vocabulary size optimization demonstrates attention to computational efficiency - using 16-bit integers when possible to reduce memory usage and improve training speed.

-Training the Neural Bard
+### Training the Neural Bard
-Training a transformer requires infrastructure to handle the computational demands.
+Training a transformer requires a lot of computing power.
 Our batch processing system efficiently samples training sequences:

 ```python